transdigiware/blockchain/blockchain-sw-251/howto/ibp-v2-apis.md

   - You also need to [register an organization administrator](#ibp-v2-apis-config-register-admin) and then [generate certificates for the admin](#ibp-v2-apis-config-enroll-admin) inside an MSP folder.
 You do not have to complete this step if you have already registered your admin identity.
   - [Register the new component with your TLS CA](#ibp-v2-apis-config-register-component-tls).

   You can also complete these steps by using your {{site.data.keyword.blockchainfull_notm}} Platform console.
-For more information, see [Creating and managing identities](/docs/blockchain/?topic=blockchain-ibp-console-identities).
+For more information, see [Creating and managing identities](/docs/blockchain/?topic=blockchain-ibp-console-identities). <blockchain-sw-251>see [Creating and managing identities](/docs/blockchain-sw-251?topic=blockchain-sw-251-ibp-console-identities).</blockchain-sw-251>

 3. [Create an MSP definition for your organization](#ibp-v2-apis-msp) by calling [`POST /ak/api/v2/components/msp`](/apidocs/blockchain?#import-an-msp).